-- Provide high quality passenger interchange points, which facilitate convenient transfer between public transport services, in various town centres throughout the region and at key transport locations in the Dublin Metropolitan Area; - Ensure that such transport interchanges are developed in a manner where service schedules are optimally coordinated, where distances between connections are minimised to the extent
+Provide high quality passenger interchange points, which facilitate convenient transfer between public transport services, in various town centres throughout the region and at key transport locations in the Dublin Metropolitan Area, such as St. Stephen's Green, Westmoreland Street/D'Olier Street, Tallaght and Blanchardstown;

-- practicable, where good directional signage for connections is provided and where necessary operating facilities are provided to facilitate connectivity; - Provide secure and comfortable waiting facilities for passengers, with shelters and seating within a well-lit environment, and support facilities such as toilets and refreshments where deemed necessary; - Provide, outside of Dublin City Centre, drop-off facilities and taxi ranks at key train stations and Luas stops; - > Ensure that secure cycle parking facilities are provided at all train stations, and that cycle parking stands are provided at all Luas and BRT stops outside of the core city centre area; and - > Subject to demand and available space, provide cycle parking stands at key bus stops.
+- > Ensure that such transport interchanges are developed in a manner where service schedules are optimally coordinated, where distances between connections are minimised to the extent practicable, where good directional signage for connections is provided and where necessary operating facilities are provided to facilitate connectivity; - Provide secure and comfortable waiting facilities for passengers, with shelters and seating within a well-lit environment, and support facilities such as toilets and refreshments where deemed necessary; - > Provide, outside of Dublin City Centre, drop-off facilities and taxi ranks at key train stations and Luas stops; - > Ensure that secure cycle parking facilities are provided at all train stations, and that cycle parking stands are provided at all Luas and BRT stops outside of the core city centre area; and - > Subject to demand and available space, provide cycle parking stands at key bus stops.